robinrojh/tp/docs/UserGuide.md

 **Format:** `addClient n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS l/PLAN t/[TAG]...`
 - `addClient` refers to the command of adding a Client.
+- Equality checks for this command only come into effect if all attributes are identical, including the presence of whitespaces.
 - There exists some fields that are mandatory for this function.
 These fields include their name, phone_number, address and a (subscription) plan.